Software Training Institute in Chennai with 100% Placements – SLA Institute

 NumPy

 NumPy (Numerical Python) is one of the Python libraries for data analysis that is open source and utilized in practically every discipline of science and engineering.
 It is the universal standard in Python for handling numerical data.
 Users of NumPy range from novice programmers to experienced researchers working on cutting-edge scientific and industrial research and development.
 The majority of other Python data science and scientific programs, including Pandas, SciPy, Matplotlib, scikit-learn, and scikit-image, make significant use of the NumPy API.
+Its core object is the ndarray (n-dimensional array), which is a homogeneous container for storing numerical data.
+NumPy arrays are more efficient than traditional Python lists because they are homogeneous, meaning that they only store elements of the same type.
+This allows for fast and memory -efficient computations on large datasets.

 Creating Numpy Arrays